 I highly recommend booking a walking or bike tour to learn the history and see the best areas of Barcelona.

-HOW many days do you need IN Barcelona to JUST SEE THE HIGHLIGHTS | 2 DAYS
+How many days do you need in Barcelona to just see the highlights | 2 days

 If you're short on time and just want to see the highlights of Barcelona to say you've been there and done that, then two days will be sufficient.
 Don't get me wrong, it will be an extremely rushed two days, but you'll be able to see the most popular attractions.

-Walk down the Las Ramblas, see the quirky designs of Antoni Gaudi at Sagrada Familia, Parc Guell, and Casa Mila, stroll the Gothic Quarter, grab a quick snack at La Boqueria food market, snap a pic at the Arc du Triomf, visit the Barcelona Cathedral, and give your feet a rest while you sip sangria and much on tapas.
+Walk down Las Ramblas, see the quirky designs of Antoni Gaudi at Sagrada Familia, Parc Guell, and Casa Mila, stroll the Gothic Quarter, grab a quick snack at La Boqueria food market, snap a pic at the Arc du Triomf, visit the Barcelona Cathedral, and give your feet a rest while you sip sangria and munch on tapas.

 A two day itinerary means two very long and rushed days, but with some preplanning, you should be able to see the main sights before heading to your next stop.